huggingface/data-is-better-together/prompt_translation/README.md

 This doesn’t mean you need to be fully responsible for everything!
 It does let us know that at least one person wants to work for a particular language.
 Once we know someone wants to work on a language task, we’ll help you create an annotation task for that language.

-To nominate yourself as a language lead please join our [Discord channel](https://discord.gg/hugging-face-879548962464493619) and let us know which language you want to work on (please tag `@dvs13`) and let us know your Hugging Face username.
+To nominate yourself as a language lead please join our  and let us know which language you want to work on (please tag `@dvs13`) and let us know your Hugging Face username.

 #### Setup a Hub organization and create an Argilla Space for your language